syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 By default, the Syncfusion Grid supports interaction-oriented column grouping, where users manually group columns by dragging and dropping them into the grouping area of the grid.
 Grid provides an ability to group and ungroup a column using [groupColumn](../../api/grid/#groupcolumn) and [ungroupColumn](../../api/grid/#ungroupcolumn) methods.
 These methods provide a programmatic approach to perform column grouping and ungrouping.

 The following example demonstrates how to group and upgroup the columns in a grid.
 It utilizes the [DropDownList](../../drop-down-list/getting-started) component to select the column.
 When an external button is clicked, the `groupColumn` and `ungroupColumn` methods are called to group or ungroup the selected column.

 {% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs84/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs84/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs84" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs84/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs84/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs84" %}
+{% endif %}

+## Expand or collapse externally

+The Syncfusion ##Platform_Name## Grid offers a convenient feature to expand or collapse grouped rows, allowing you to control the visibility of grouped data.
+This section will provide guidance on enabling this functionality and integrating it into your application using the Grid properties and methods.

+### Expand or collapse all grouped rows

+Grid provides an ability to expand or collapse grouped rows using [groupExpandAll](../../api/grid/#groupexpandall) and [groupCollapseAll](../../api/grid/#groupcollapseall) methods respectively.

+In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is added to expand or collapse grouped rows.
+When the switch is toggled, the [change](../../api/switch/#change) event is triggered and the `groupExpandAll` and `groupCollapseAll` methods are called to expand or collapse grouped rows.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs82-expandall/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs82-expandall/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs82-expandall" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs82-expandall/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs82-expandall/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs82-expandall" %}
+{% endif %}

+### Expand or collapse selected grouped row

+Expanding or collapsing selected grouped rows in a Syncfusion javascript Grid involves implementing the functionality to expand or collapse grouped records programatically.

+To enable the expand and collapse functionality for grouped rows in a grid, you can utilize the [expandCollapseRows](../..api/grid/group/#expandcollapserows) method.
+This method is designed to handle two scenarios such as expanding collapsed grouped records and collapsing expanded grouped records.

+To implement this functionality, follow these steps:

+1. Include an `input` element to capture the grouped row index.
+2. Add a `button` element with a **click** event binding to trigger the **onExpandCollapseButtonClick** method.
+This method retrieve the grouped rows from the grid's content table using the `querySelectorAll` method.
+3. Check if there are any grouped rows available.
+4. If grouped rows exist, locate the group caption element based on the entered row index.
+5. Call the `expandCollapseRows` method of the grid's group module, passing the group caption element to toggle its expand/collapse state.

+The following example demonstrates the function that collapses the selected row using an external button click.

+## Expand or collapse externally

+The Syncfusion ##Platform_Name## Grid offers a convenient feature to expand or collapse grouped rows, allowing you to control the visibility of grouped data.
+This section will provide guidance on enabling this functionality and integrating it into your application using the Grid properties and methods.

+{% if page.publishingplatform == "typescript" %}